 We worry that our kids are too stressed out, hearing and heeding complaints about homework loads and subject difficulty.
 Yet later, we are surprised when they don’t understand multiplication tables, the tenets of our government, or how to write a rudimentary essay.
 When that is the case, we have betrayed our children’s futures by lowering our expectations.

-BASIS Curriculum Schools believe in higher, not lower expectations, and more, not less focus on achievement.
+BASIS Charter Schools believe in higher, not lower expectations, and more, not less focus on achievement.
 We know that knowledge is good in and of itself, and that the things worth knowing don’t come easily.
 Knowledge, we have learned, is for the brain what exercise is for the body — and the more you know, the easier it is to master new things, to continue learning, to keep growing.
 It might be hard work, but the rewards are well worth it.
 We understand this, and we think that you understand this, too.

 We also understand that innovation — the cornerstone of growth and leadership in the global economy — comes from a desire to discover the old-fashioned way.
 Our teachers spend their entire adult lives studying their chosen subject fields because they are passionate about the material.
 It is this passion that is contagious in BASIS Curriculum Schools, encouraging children to question, to investigate, and ultimately to fully understand.
 Inspired teachers ignite the fire for lifelong learning.

-Our focus at BASIS Curriculum Schools is on what really matters in education.
+Our focus at BASIS Charter Schools is on what really matters in education.
 We ignore the fads and quick fixes.
 We teach children not to avoid the hard work and challenges, but to embrace them.
 It’s actually a rather simple formula, and as we say, what we do is not rocket science, although we study rocket science.
 You know what truly matters for your child’s education.
 We do, too.
-That is why BASIS Curriculum Schools are now the standard of educational achievement across the country and around the world.
+That is why BASIS Charter Schools are now the standard of educational achievement across the country and around the world.

 Dr. Peter Bezanson